 If you think Turkish food is all about doner kebabs, you’re in for a pleasant surprise.
 There’s lots of fresh fruit and vegetables, olive oil dishes, grilled fish and meat and wonderful mezes.
 The luxury gulet cruise offers the best in Turkish cuisine cooked by our on-board chef.

-Included in the cruise price is three daily meals, afternoon snacks, soft drinks and local alcoholic drinks.
+Included in the cruise price is three daily meals, afternoon snacks, soft drinks and wines during dinner service only.